Why Sleep Matters for Recovery

 Finding Your Sweet Spot

-Track your sleep and performance for 2-3 weeks.
+Track your sleep and performance for 2–3 weeks.
 Note how you feel, your gym performance, and recovery.
 Most people find their optimal amount is more than they currently get.
-If you wake naturally without an alarm feeling refreshed, you're probably getting enough.
+If you wake feeling reasonably restored, perform well in training, and do not feel chronically sleepy during the day, your sleep duration is probably closer to what you need.

 Sleep Quality: As Important as Quantity